aajonusnet/aajonusnet/md/QNA/Q&A Of April 6, 2008.md

 Q: Yes.
 First, I missed something earlier when you said a mineral supplement of cheese and honey.
 You don't want too much honey because, and I missed that part of it.

 A: Because it will cause a fractionation of the ionization groups.
 Like you may have five molecules or six molecules of calcium with about three or four molecules of magnesium, one of phosphorus, two of potassium.
 That's the normal collective unit that is a balance.
 Too much honey causes a fractionation of that, and they may not be utilized for feeding the cells properly.
-And when you put the honey with the cheese, that is to neutrify the body, not to use as a detoxifier and not to cause mineral imbalances.
+And when you put the honey with the cheese, that is to nutrify the body, not to use as a detoxifier and not to cause mineral imbalances.
 So it has to be a small amount of honey.

 Q: My question is that mangosteen has been recommended as a tumor killer.
 What are your thoughts on that?